nicoaugereau/AlexaAWSLambdaJeedom/README.md

 ***Use for roller shutters***

 To control the shutters, 3 or 4 elements are important to give to Alexa:
-- the request for a request (action) to Freebox Devialet
+- the request to Freebox Devialet
 - the action on the roller shutter (open / close)
 - the location of the roller shutter (in which room the shutter is located)
 - and if applicable, the percentage for positioning the roller shutter

 For example:
 - To open the shutters, ask Alexa "Alexa asks Devialet to open the shutters of the living room".
-- To position the roller shutter at a certain percentage, Alexa must then be asked "Alexa asks Devialet to set the shutter at 20%".
+- To position the roller shutter at a certain percentage, then ask "Alexa asks Devialet to set the shutter at 20%".

 ***Use for lights***

 To control the lights, 3 elements are important to give to Alexa:
-- the request for a request (action) to Freebox Devialet
+- the request to Freebox Devialet
 - the action on the light (on/off)
 - the location of the lamp

 For example:
 "Alexa asks Devialet to turn on the light in the living room"

+***Use for wallplugs***

+To control the wallplugs, 3 elements are important to give to Alexa:
+- the request to Freebox Devialet
+- he action on the plug (on/off)
+- the location of the outlet

+For example:
+"Alexa asks Devialet to turn on the taking of the living room"